MASTER STUDY

 “Like hell she’s not.
 Everyone knows that’s what they are.
 The FBI busted several in the area in recent years.”

-Roman replied, “On the other hand it’s less offensive than recreating Mom.”
-Then he sent an image of Mao in a green army jacket and red arm band.
+“On the other hand, it’s less offensive than recreating Mom.”
+Roman sent an image of Mao in a green army jacket and red arm band.
 Underneath, he wrote: “We just need a graphic of Dad’s relaxed face seen from below, waving like a tyrant god and encircled by his subservient women.”

 Yuxi wasn’t eating.
 I had no appetite.
-Dad dripped some au jus on his shirt front and Yuxi dipped her napkin in her water glass and began sponging the stain.
+Dad had dripped some au jus on his shirt front.
+Yuxi dipped her napkin in her water glass and began sponging the stain.

 I saw a chance to speak candidly.
-“Dad, can we talk to you about your plans?
-Long-term?”
+“Dad, can we talk about your long-term plans?”

 He wiped his mouth with his napkin.
 “Of course, honey.
-A lot is happening.
+A lot is going on.
 Yuxi wants to start her own business.
-She can’t make enough money working at the massage parlor down the street, so we’re looking for a parlor to buy or rent.”
+She can’t make enough money working at the massage parlor down the street, so we’re looking for a parlor to buy or rent.
+To legally work, she has to get a work card.
+She applied and will receive one in August.”

 “She gives great massages, anytime I want.
 She treats me like a king.”
-He looked at Yuxi like she was an agreeable toy, his most successful Lego construction to date.
+He looked at Yuxi the way kids do at a dog that barks on command, or an agreeable toy, their most successful Lego construction to date.

 “We drove down south yesterday and looked at a couple places.
 Two of the places won’t rent to a massage business, the woman said that’s because there was a massage parlor there a few years ago and it was at the center of a prostitution ring.
 So, we’re still looking.”